tmartinx/openstack-guides/Juno/flat+vlan-ovs/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 Everything else, is IPv6-Only, as expected.

-Nevertheless, if you don't want to play with IPv6, you can safely replace all IPv6 address of this guide, with your IPv4, everything will work as expected.
+Nevertheless, if you don't want to play with IPv6, you can safely replace all IPv6 address of this guide, with your IPv4, everything will work as expected, specially when you make use of Hostnames or FQDN.

 ## 14.4.
 About NAT

 My idea is to move on and forget about IPv4 and NAT tables, so, with IPv6, we don't need NAT anymore.
 NAT66 is a bad thing (from my point of view), be part of the real Internet with IPv6 address from the subnet 2000::/3!
-Again, **do not use** "ip6tables -t nat", unless you want to break your network, and the Internet itself.
+Again, **do not use** "ip6tables -t nat", unless you want to break your network, and the Internet itself!

 One last word about NAT: it breaks the end-to-end Internet connectivity, effectively kicking you out from the real Internet, and it is just a workaround created to deal with the IPv4 exhaustion, so, there is no need for NAT(66) on an IPv6-World.